 Above you can see what affects Tactical Familiarity.
 For example, if your team are used to a Balanced Mentality, their levels will be more Fluid, however, if you change Team Mentality to Very Attacking, for example, then it can drop to lower levels, like Awkward, and so until they become familiar with playing at a higher Mentality, the overall Tactical Familiarity will be lower.
 The big areas of concern for me are Pressing Intensity, Tempo and Marking.

 Typically, when you first join a club as well as poor Tactical Familiarity, the team will have poor Team Cohesion as well.
-At Bayern we start with an average level, which is pretty good going.
+At Bayern, we start at an average level, which is pretty good going.

 Dynamics > Overview